On the Design Fundamentals of Diffusion Models: A Survey: Sampling Process

-Many strategies are developed to select a subset of timesteps without undermining quality, and thereby form a shorter sampling procedure \cite{vargas2023denoising,watson2021learning2}.
-Timesteps around the end of the sampling procedure influence quality less, and they are often dropped out \cite{golnari2023selective}.
-Figure \ref{fig:sampling_solver} shows a shorter sampling procedure with selected timesteps.
+Timestep selection seeks to develop strategies to select only a subset of timesteps without undermining quality.
+Some timesteps in a sampling process influence quality less and thus they can be skipped safely \cite{fang2023structural}.
+Fig. \ref{fig:sampling_solver} shows a shorter sampling process with selected timesteps.
 Some may not directly reduce the number of timesteps but select a subset of timesteps for parallel computation \cite{shih2023parallel}.
-In this way, each single processor deals with fewer timesteps.

-Applying differential equation solvers is a popular strategy for those with continuous formulations.
-They are usually based on well-established mathematical solvers to handle adaptive step sizes and noise schedules.
-As a continuous formulation itself is based on SDEs, such solvers are straightforward to be adopted.
-Many existing SDE solvers are available for the sampling procedure like stochastic Runge-Kutta solver \cite{song2020score}, Diffusion Exponential Integrator Sampler (DEIS) \cite{zhang2022fast}, and Itô-Taylor Sampling by higher-order numerical schemes \cite{tachibana2021taylor}.
-Solvers do not necessarily select timesteps uniformly \cite{jolicoeur2021gotta}.
-Dynamic step size is used in the Euler-Maruyama (EM) solver \cite{song2020score}.
-The selection sometimes also brings improvement on quality \cite{li2023alleviating}.

-More general strategies are also developed for both formulations.
-They sometimes also modify the forward and reverse processes for fast inference, leading to retraining diffusion models.
-Some strategies leverage particular mathematical tools for acceleration.
-A non-Markovian reverse process is proposed for few-step sampling \cite{song2020denoising}, which theoretically is equivalent with the probability flow sampler \cite{song2020score}.
-An exact analytical solution of diffusion models are derived but stochasticity is sacrificed \cite{lu2022dpm}.
-A Taylor expansion process is applied to disregard non-contributory diffusion steps \cite{fang2023structural}.
-Others rely on extra networks or algorithms for fast sampling.
-Some strategies conduct modifications based on noise schedules.
-If continuous noise levels are used, an extra network is used to adjust the noise levels of a few-step discrete time reverse diffusion process \cite{chen2020wavegrad,saharia2021image}.
-The selection of timesteps is directly learned by extra networks \cite{san2021noise,duan2023optimal}.
-A Dynamic Programming algorithm \cite{watson2021learning} was also designed to reduce the number of timesteps.
+Some acceleration methods essentially solve stochastic or ordinary differential equations.
+DDIM \cite{song2020denoising} has been widely applied for its simplicity in using non-Markovian reverse processes, and PNDM \cite{liu2022pseudo} further builds close connections with pseudo-numerical methods for acceleration.
+Another commonly used method is DPM-Solver \cite{lu2022dpm} and its improved version DPM-Solver++ \cite{lu2023dpmsolver}.
+They are high-order solvers for ODEs with a convergence order guarantee.
+Empirically, 20 timesteps are used to generate high-quality results.
+Euler samplers are also widely used \cite{karras2022elucidating} to generate with 20 to 30 timesteps.
+The selection of timesteps can also be learned by extra networks \cite{duan2023optimal} or rely on dynamic programming algorithms \cite{watson2021learning}.